joemoose/psiops/docs/character.md

 ---

 Your operator is ready.
-Everything that follows tells you how the mission runs — equipment, combat, contingencies.
+Everything that follows explains how missions run.
 Read them.
 Know them.

 Weapons free, soldier.
 Oscar Mike.